Records are your accounting and other financial information documents kept in an organized way.

 - GST/HST and payroll records

-Information that GST/HST registrants and employers must keep in their records.
+Information that GST/HST registrants and persons claiming a GST/HST rebate or refund must keep in their records, and the information that employers must keep in their records.

 - Specific information that certain entities have to keep

-Information that corporations, registered charities, registered Canadian amateur athletic associations, other qualified donees, registered agents for registered political parties, official agents for candidates in a federal election and trusts must keep in their records.
+Information that corporations, trusts, registered agents for registered political parties, official agents for candidates in a federal election, and registered charities, registered Canadian amateur athletic associations and other qualified donees must keep in their records.

 - Acceptable format, imaging paper documents, and backing up electronic files